 By Anaya Shahid

-*Anaya Shahid graduated from Defense & Diplomatic Studies, Fatima Jinnah Women University Rawalpindi.
+*Anaya Shahid, is a freelance writer, graduated from Defense & Diplomatic Studies, Fatima Jinnah Women University Rawalpindi.